GHamrouni/LocusCode/README.md

 A C library for locality-sensitive hashing (LSH).

 LocusCode efficiently computes a locality-sensitive hash.
-The hash can be used for to approximate the k-nearest neighbors.
+The hash can be used to approximate the k-nearest neighbors.

 References